ecg-icas/icas/src/source/examples/get-ad-v5-pagination-example.rst

 .. code-block:: javascript

-    1st page is always fetched by applying known query params to the url.
-The response will indicate if there are additional pages to fetch.
+    The 1st page is always fetched by applying known query params to the url.
+The response will indicate if there are additional pages to fetch (via the nextPageToken).
 The nextPageToken field contains the value that can be used to fetch the next page.

     GET /ad?limit=1